ko-nlp/Korpora/en-docs/corpuslist/modu_written.md

 # Modu: Written

-NamuWikiText is a dataset released by National Institute of Korean Language.
+Modu: Written is a dataset released by National Institute of Korean Language.
 Data specification is as follows.

 - author: National Institute of Korean Language